p-robot/voting_systems_epi_analysis/README.md

 Python code for applying vote-processing rules to output from multiple epidemiological models.
 This repository contains the scripts for running the analysis in the manuscript, the code for the vote processing rules is housed in a separate Python module (`voting_systems`).

+A slide deck of the different voting rules and some of the tests used to verify the coded algorithms is provided in [doc/voting_systems.pdf](doc/voting_systems.pdf).

 ### Data requirements

 Two datasets are required to run the analyses: